 Consult with a Baton Rouge Personal Injury Attorney

-If you have suffered injuries in an accident with CATS and you believe CATS is liable for your damages, consult with a Baton Rouge personal injury attorney.
+If you have suffered injuries in an accident with a city bus and you believe they are liable for your damages, consult with a Baton Rouge personal injury attorney.

-You need a lawyer who is licensed in Louisiana and who is familiar with state and local laws.
+You need a lawyer who is licensed in your state and who is familiar with state and local laws.
 Accident injury attorneys work on a contingency basis, so you have nothing to lose.

 Complete the Free Case Evaluation Form on this page today to have your claim reviewed!